Applying for RealMaths - Double MSc Degree Programme in Mathematics for Real World Applications

 Language requirements

-All applicants are required to prove an advanced level of English (CEFR B2/C1 level), certified by any of the following tests:
+All applicants are required to prove an advanced level of English (CEFR B2/C1 level), certified by any of the following tests.
+The list below shows just a few examples, we accept most certificates as long as they verify the required level.

 • or equivalent to the above.

-Language certificates must not be dated more than 4 years from the date of submission.
+• Language certificates must not be dated more than 4 years.

-Applicants having conducted their undergraduate degree / secondary-school studies in an English-speaking institution may just provide evidence that English is the medium of instrucion in such institutions (there's a dedicated section on the application form for that - no certificate submission required).
+• Applicants who have conducted their university or secondary-school studies in an English-speaking institution will only have to verify that English is the medium of instruction in such institutions (to this purpose, you will find a dedicated section in the application form - no certificate submission is required).

 Documents required